東宝大怪獣シリーズ 「クモンガ（1967年版） 怪獣島の決戦 ゴジラの息子」 少年リック限定版

 REVIEW AND PHOTOS: JOHN STANOWSKI

 Kumonga is one of my favorite things from the movie “Son of Godzilla” and the X-Plus vinyl figure is easily one of my favorite figures.
+It was originally released in July of 2013 and was re-issued as part of a “Son of Godzilla Set” for Summer Wonder Festival in July of 2016.

 I was tempted to say ‘Really, now, how hard would it be to match the sculpt to a giant spider?’
 But after reviewing scenes from the movie I immediately saw distinct details that give Kumonga’s form personality.
 And I actually recognized these details readily because I had spent so much time with the figure for this review.
 So, if you ask me, X-Plus did an amazing job of capturing this kaiju in the sculpt.
 It really does look like it stepped crawled right out of the movie!